Santa Clara Expansion Area

-The Santa Clara expansion area is the proposed area to expand Eugene’s urban growth boundary (UGB) for addition land for a community park.
-This expansion would add 35 acres of land to the UGB in the northern area of the River Road/Santa Clara neighborhood.
+The Santa Clara expansion area is a recently adopted expansion of Eugene’s urban growth boundary (UGB) for addition land for a community park.
+This expansion adds 35 acres of land to the UGB in the northern area of the River Road/Santa Clara neighborhood.
 This area has been historically underserved by community parks, and this expansion would provide new recreation opportunities connected to Madison Middle School, at River Loop 2, River Loop 1 and Wilkes Drive.

 One of the changes proposed with Envision Eugene is expanding our urban growth boundary in the Santa Clara area near Madison Middle School.
 This page covers some of the big picture questions about why we are proposing an expansion in Santa Clara and what such an expansion would look like.
 For more details, see the More on Santa Clara sidebar.